OctopusDeploy/blog/blog/2020-08/negotiating-with-the-gatekeepers/index.md

 This retrospective could have gone better.

-“Be reasonable!” says the rock star.
+“Be reasonable,” says the rock star.
 Patronisingly.
 “We never have these issues with app deployments because we do them through Octopus.
 If we could release on demand, I wouldn’t need to go behind your back.”

 Rock star was smiling as the words came out.
 They were directed at you, but designed for the VIP spectators.
 Conniving little…